keijack/python-simple-http-server/README.md

 ```

 This logger will first save all the log record to a global queue, and then output them in a background thread, so it is very suitable for getting several logger with a same handler, especialy the `TimedRotatingFileHandler` which may slice the log files not quite well in a mutiple thread environment.

-## Problems

-### Multipul threading safety

-For this is a SIMPLE http server, I have not done much work to ensure multipul threading safety.
-It may cause some problem if you trid to write data to `Request` and `Response` objects in multipul threads in one request scope (including in filters and controller functions).